Bus Factor: Definition, Meaning, and How to Calculate It for Software Teams

 For engineering managers, bus factor directly affects daily operations.
 Can you maintain normal velocity when someone takes vacation?
 Who can step up if a key contributor gets promoted into a different role?
 Are your sprint assignments inadvertently creating new single points of failure?

 For CTOs and VPs of Engineering, bus factor becomes an organizational risk metric.
-Low bus factor across critical systems indicates that scaling will be difficult, because new team members can't effectively contribute to areas they can't access.
+Low bus factor across critical systems indicates that scaling will be difficult, because new team members cannot effectively contribute to areas they cannot access.
 It also often signals documentation debt and suggests the team would struggle to onboard engineers effectively.

 In the context of mergers and acquisitions, bus factor takes on financial significance.
 Acquiring a company with a bus factor of 1 on its core product means your investment depends on specific individuals staying post-acquisition.
 This risk should factor into valuation discussions and retention package planning.